rackerlabs/rackspace-how-to/content/cloud-sites/test-php-smtp-functionality.md

 unauthenticated SMTP servers (including the localhost relay on Cloud Sites) can result in delays or undelivered email.

+Be advised that use of Rackspace Email or legacy Cloud Sites email for sending mail will require use of SSL/TLS.

 ### Sending mail with PHP SMTP

 For the following variables, replace the example values with the